opentok/learning-opentok-node/README.md

 });
 ```

-#### View an Archive
+### View an Archive

-The routes redirects the requested clients to a URL where the archive gets played.
+A `GET` request to `'/archive/:archiveId/view'` redirects the requested clients to
+a URL where the archive gets played.

 ```javascript
 router.get('/archive/:archiveId/view', function(req, res, next) {